Return on Equity Calculator

 What is the return on equity?

-First of all, let us answer the question: what is the return on equity?.
-ROE (Return on Equity) is a ratio of profitability which shows how much profit the company has managed to make from its equity.
-In other words: this is the company's ability to generate profit with the money that shareholders have invested.
+First, let us answer the question: what is the return on equity?
+ROE (return on equity) is a ratio of profitability which shows how much profit the company has managed to make from its equity.
+In other words, this is the company's ability to generate profit with the shareholders' money.
 ROE is also known as "return on net worth" (RONW).

 Return on equity formula

-Now, when you already know what is the return on equity, you may ask: how to calculate ROE?
+Now, when you already know what return on equity is, you may ask: how to calculate ROE?
 Let's find an answer!

-The next step is to calculate the relation between them by dividing the first one by the second, and, in the end, multiplying the result by 100% - don't forget about this step, as ROE is always expressed as a percentage.
-Knowing that, you probably won't have any problems with a derivation of the return on equity formula:
+The next step is to calculate the relation between them by dividing the first one by the second and, in the end, multiplying the result by 100% – don't forget about this step, as ROE is always expressed as a percentage.
+Knowing this, you probably won't have any problems with a derivation of the return on equity formula: